Stvnj/GitFlowTest/README.md

 4. Which branch is considered the stable branch in GIT Flow?

-5. When is the "Hotfix" branch used in GIT Flow?
+5. When is the "Hotfix" branch used in GIT Flow